Tomanimenor/Portfolio/README.md

 * Diagrama Royal Canin Manual Testing Project [here](https://drive.google.com/file/d/1-MBgDFDUK0ScQJP3rkEewAh9vlzRaZcP/view).
 * Tasks Mindmap Royal Canin Manual Testing Project [here]()

-### Postman API Manual Testing

-* Generating combinations for the form consisting of 3 fields, where possible values of the one field depend on the values of another field.
-See [the script for MS PICT]() and [the script for MS PICT]()

 ## Experience and Courses

 __Utest the largest community of digital freelance software testers in the world__